Skagit City, Washington: Modern times

 Although the town of Skagit City faded in importance as the upriver towns of Mount Vernon and others grew, there was a large influx of settlers to the northern tip of Fir Island in the 1880s and a school in that area became necessary by 1888.
 Before the old Skagit City school was erected, students had walked to the school in the Fir district to the south or to the Wilbur School on the farm of John Wilbur, or they crossed the river to the Kelly School, named for the pioneer R.L.
 Kelly and located upslope from the eastern shore of the river on the Peter Egtvet farm.

 After the floodwaters of 1887 damaged the Kelly school, the new Skagit County created School District 3 on the east side of the river and Skagit City District 57 School was erected in 1888 on the near present-day Stackpole Road on higher ground a little north of the Kelly School.
 The new school was close enough to the water that it was undermined by floodwaters in 1901.
 This led the families to choose a 1/2-acre location on the Knute Lange farm (later known as the Vernal Lee farm) on higher ground west and away from the South Fork.
-The old Skagit City School still stands there today at 1552 Moore Road; it served the area from 1902-1940 and Ronald Holttum bought the building and property in 1943.
+The old Skagit City School still stands at 17508 Moore Road; it served the area from 1902-1940 and Ronald Holttum bought the building and property in 1943.